Where was the Netflix’s series Dark filmed?

 In Dark, it seems like there is a large complex of caves that lie under the forest that surrounds the city of Winden.
 This cave system is more extensive than most residents know, but we don’t think anyone knows how large it really is.

-The outside area, where you can see the entry to the cave system, is fake, and the cave is not real.
+The outside area, where you can see the entry to the cave system, is fake, and the cave is not natural.
 What you can see in the series is a mixture of CGI and a set built in a forest between Tremsdorf and Saarmund in Brandenburg, south of Berlin.

 Where can we find the Waldhotel Winden from Dark_Fotostrasse_